ogletrees/R_hints/git-and-r.md

 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
 ```

-Looking that up I see that maube I need xcode tools, doesn't look like I have that installed.
+Looking that up I see that maybe I need xcode tools, doesn't look like I have that installed.
 Go to Apple and download [Command Line Tools](https://developer.apple.com/download/more/)

 to be continued...